Water Tank Cleaning & Tank Sterilisation

 The identification of a foul drain suitable for the discharge of the volume of water contained within the tanks.

-Any quotation that is provided based on the assumption that the tank and all pipework, isolation valves, float valves and other equipment related to the tank are in good working condition and durable enough for the work to take place.
+Any quotation for water tank cleaning is provided based on the assumption that the tank and all pipework, isolation valves, float valves and other equipment related to the tank are in good working condition and durable enough for the work to take place.
 Where isolation valves are not functioning correctly it may not be possible to isolate the tank in order to carry out the work.
 Where tanks are in poor condition it is not unusual for failure of the tank to occur on re-filling.
 No allowance has been made for the repair or replacement of any mechanical items which might allow the tank to function correctly and no liability of any kind will be accepted by Purewater Environmental Services Ltd for damage or loss to any materials, items or injury or loss to any persons.

 If engineers attend site & the works cannot take place for reasons which are beyond our control an aborted site visit charge will be incurred.